 After-market pedal controls such as those from PedalValve can be added to nearly any sink faucet without affecting normal hands-on operation.

-View a video of the PedalValve foot pedal in operation.
+View a of video the PedalValve foot pedal in operation.

-The array of measurement units Smart Faucet understands is impressive: fluid ounces, cups, pints, quarts, gallons, liters, and milliliters.
 It also comprehends fractions such as "one quarter" cup or "one half" quart, and it allows you to preset custom amounts, such as the precise quantity needed to fill a baby bottle, coffee pot, or rice cooker.

 The downsides to the technology, however, are several.